shakyShane/laravel4-backbone-marionette/readme.md

 ## Possible Issues

 **Karma**
-If you have problems with Karma running your tests, check the browsers setting in `/public/js/karma.conf.js` - you'll see a comment there that show how I got it working on windows.
+If you have problems with Karma running your tests, check the browsers setting in `/public/js/karma.conf.js` - you'll see a comment there that shows how I got it working on Windows